giorgosmamakoukas/MemoryEfficientStableLDS/prepare_data/README.md

 	--save_dir /dir/to/save/results/
 ```

-The `--data` command line argument expects the path to the `.mat` containing the raw UCLA or UCSD dataset, and `--save_dir` is the directory in which you want to save the results (it will be created if it does not exist).
+The `--data` command line argument expects the path to the `.mat` file containing the raw UCLA or UCSD dataset (see `../data/` directory for how to obtain them), and `--save_dir` is the directory in which you want to save the results (it will be created if it does not exist).

 ## Prepare data from video files